The UNC Policy Manual

 Each student who will receive a Joint Degree must be approved by each UNC institution whose name will appear on the diploma using the institutional process for certifying a student to receive a degree.

 G. Expedited Program Review.
-While board policy requires that the academic program planning and evaluation process achieve a balance between responsiveness, due diligence, and a state-wide outlook, it also necessitates development of expedited program review processes for circumstances when rapid response is warranted.
-A request for an expedited review will be warranted where there is an extraordinary need to have a program start up immediately to meet a clear state need, or to announce immediately that the program will be available at a certain future time.
+While Board policy requires that the academic program planning and evaluation process achieve a balance between responsiveness, due diligence, and a state-wide outlook, it also necessitates development of expedited program review processes for circumstances when rapid response is warranted.
+The UNC System Office or an institution may make a request for an expedited review when there is an extraordinary need to have a program start up immediately to meet a clear and emerging state need, or to announce immediately that the program will be available at a certain future time.
 An example might be the need for a degree program as part of a state effort for recruiting or expanding business, industry, or a governmental function.
 An expedited review will not require a request for permission to plan, and some or all external review requirements may be eliminated at the discretion of the UNC System Office academic affairs leadership.
+The UNC System may also initiate an expedited program review on its own initiative without the request of an institution and may develop expedited review procedures for certain classes of applications, such as applications to develop a degree program from an existing concentration within a degree.

 I. Program Consolidation.
 Constituent institutions may request that two or more existing degree programs be discontinued in order to be combined in a single degree program.
 If the resulting consolidated program differs substantively from the component programs in both curricular requirements and program classification, then the constituent institution must complete an abbreviated request for establishment for expedited review by the UNC System Office and approval by the Board as a new degree program.
 Alternately, a constituent institution may seek to discontinue one or more degree programs to become concentrations or tracks within another degree program whose core requirements and program classification will otherwise not change.
 In this case, the request for establishment and board approval as a new program are not required, but for the programs to be discontinued, the request to discontinue must be completed and approved by the board.
 Constituent institutions should work closely with the UNC System Office to assure the correct steps are taken for consolidation requests.